-Microwave position reference systems are commonly used in shallow water operations, where GPS signals are unreliable or unavailable.
+Microwave position reference systems are commonly used in operations, where a second relative measurement is helpful and if visibility is a challenge to a laser-based system.
 They provide a reliable and accurate position reference, allowing vessels to maintain their position within a specified area.